djsprenk/set-explorer/docs/DEVLOG.md

 ### Multi Graph

-Next up I wanted the abliity to show multiple sets at the same time.
+Next up I wanted the ability to show multiple sets at the same time.
 I refactored the script to take multiple input arguments and convert into subplots in the graph.

 This required a few tweaks to the initial graphing function, but now works for both